 - Continue to meet all applicable eligibility requirements.

-Currently, an individual may be eligible to receive up to a maximum of 37 paid weeks under the EUC program.
+During national emergencies, an individual may be eligible to receive up to a maximum of 37 paid weeks under the EUC program.
 Eligibility requirements are applicable.

 The number of weeks stated below applies to claimants who have no deductions or reductions of their weekly benefit amount payments.

 An individual must exhaust the number of payable weeks available in one Tier before collecting benefits on the next Tier.

 The payable weeks are divided into multiple EUC Tiers as follows: